ufidon/ds/mod4/bt.md

     return node;
   }

-  // Helper function for deleting a node
-  Node *deleteHelper(Node *node, const T &val)
+  // Helper function for deleting a node with a specific value Node *deleteHelper(Node *node, const T &val)
   {
-    if (!node)
+    if (node == nullptr)
     {
       return nullptr;
     }